Gen AI for Opera: Democratizing AI Model Creation

 Learning:

-Strategic hands-on guidance proved essential for successful adoption.
+Strategic, hands-on guidance proved essential for successful adoption.

 What is Opera?

-For example, if customer inquires about upgrade, agents should receive a reminder on the temporary promotion the company is running for the month of July.
+For example, if a customer inquires about an upgrade, agents should receive a reminder on the temporary promotion the company is running for the month of July.
 Then as a Cresta Opera user, I can go to Opera and create this rule.

 Problem 1: Low accuracy